janispritzkau/watch-deep/README.md

 # watch-deep

-Tiny libray to watch deep changes in objects, arrays with support for ES6 `Map` and `Set`.
+A small library to watch deep changes in objects, arrays with support for ES6 `Map` and `Set`.

 ```js
 import { watch } from "./src"